3. Dog Owner Training Instead Of Dog Training

 This is clearly my focus in the coaching and support of dog owners and their dogs.
 Dog owners that have experienced this additional dimension in their life with a dog never want to miss it again.

 Unix was a special dog and we experienced so much together – he was always there.
 When I was with my business customers, they often asked “Where’s Unix?”
 When I said he was in the car, they said, “Go and get him, he’s one of us!”
-In team meetings and workshops he recognised interpersonal tensions before they became noticeable to the participants.
+In team meetings and workshops he recognised interpersonal tensions long before they became noticeable to the participants.
 The participants learned to interpret his subtle body language and behaviour and with that recognized their own behaviour.
 Impressive.
 He was always involved in the work with dogs with problematic behaviour and always knew exactly what he had to do.
 Thanks Unix!

 In December 2015 I adopted a German Shepherd dog with severe problematic behaviour from a responsible breeder who had taken the dog back.
 Rox is on the front page of my website.
-I now had to take “my own dog owner training medicine”…
+I now had to take «my own dog owner training medicine» …

 After I had adopted Rox, I subsequently found out, that Unix’ father was the grandfather of Rox – there are no co-incidences in life.

 It was a long journey and only when I had enough pieces of the puzzle they started to make sense and I saw the big picture.
-That would not have been possible if it hadn’t been for a few remarkable researchers, scientists and dog trainers who have devoted their lives to dogs, wolves and their behaviour.
+That would not have been possible if it hadn’t been for a few remarkable researchers, scientists and dog trainers who devoted their lives to dogs, wolves and their behaviour.
 Fortunately, they are willing to share their knowledge and skills with others!

 3.5 On a final note

 Dogs with problematic behaviour were usually not born with problematic behaviour, but are a result of their environment.
-They were in the hands of people who do not know how to recognise and neutralize problematic behaviour at an early stage.
+They were in the hands of people who do not know how to recognise and neutralise problematic behaviour at an early stage.
 The professional dog trainers do – and adapt the training accordingly, which is sometimes difficult to understand for opinion leaders, dog trainers and dog owners who don’t.

-Please honour the dog’s wonderful nature and do your homework thoroughly.
-The dog deserves it!
-In the last 40 years I have seen many philosophies about dog training.
-Without any doubt, however, I can say that there is no more species-appropriate, successful and faster way than using the dogs’ own language.
-That applies to us humans as well, the language, body language and facial expressions of foreign cultures are often foreign to us.
-Maybe we intuitively sense a person’s goodwill, but we don’t really understand it.
-A supposedly friendly gesture or facial expression can be misunderstood by us, or we do not understand it at all.
-The dog feels the same way with us.
+Dogs deserve to have their wonderful nature understood, so please make the effort to learn more about dog behaviour.
+Over the last 50 years, I have seen many philosophies on the subject of dog training.
+Without the slightest doubt, however, I can say that there is no more species-appropriate, successful and faster way than using the dogs’ own language.
+It’s the same for us: the language, body language and facial expressions of foreign cultures are often alien to us.
+We may intuitively sense a person’s goodwill, but we don’t really understand them.
+A supposedly friendly gesture or facial expression can be misunderstood by us, or we may not understand it at all.
+Dogs feel the same way about us.

-It is never a bad investment to learn more about how wolves and dogs behave in the nature.
+It is never a poor investment to learn more about how wolves and dogs behave in the nature.
 Learn about pack animals, observe how they behave, their body language, develop your sensitivity to see the small signals that most people do not see.
-Observe social behaviour, how they interact with each other and ask yourself what you could do better in the relationship, socialisation, education or training.
+Observe their social behaviour, how they interact with each other and ask yourself what you could do better in the relationship, socialisation, education or training.
 It is the language the Canines understand from birth – please, learn «Doggish».

 3.6 Appreciation